WHIZARD is hosted by Hepforge, IPPP Durham

 • A standard reference of SUSY cross sections can be found here.

-This WWW page is brought to you by Wolfgang Kilian, Jürgen Reuter, Thorsten Ohl and Christian Speckner.
+This WWW page is brought to you by Wolfgang Kilian, Jürgen Reuter, and Thorsten Ohl.